 A National Network

 Presently, FPS MegaCenters have a national wireless communication network that uses a voice-over internet-protocol system that transmits over a wide-area network.
 This form of communication reduces recurring long-line costs, ensures redundancy and is set up to provide fail-over capability in the event of a scheduled or unscheduled outage.
-Considering the success of the FPS national wireless radio communication system, FPS is working with Immigration and Customs Enforcement (ICE) and the Department to see if opportunities exist for FPS to extend this service to other Department of Homeland Security components.
+Considering the success of the FPS national wireless radio communication system, FPS is working with the Department to see if opportunities exist for FPS to extend this service to other Department of Homeland Security components.

 FPS is currently working on several projects that range from access control/SmartCard management to rapid deployment capabilities in disaster situations.
 FPS is continually evaluating cutting edge technology that can enhance its capabilities to protect the nation.